decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    like to the wallet since *only* the amount required for the fee will be spent in the next step.
 The remaining balance will be available for trading or may be withdrawn later.
-In the case of the screenshot above, the form indicates that for the client to make a fee payment transaction for the amount 0.001 BTC, the wallet should be funded with "at least 0.00100823 BTC to also cover network fees".
+In the case of the screenshot above, the form indicates that for the client to make a fee payment transaction for the amount of 0.001 BTC, the wallet should be funded with "at least 0.00100823 BTC to also cover network fees".
 For example, you can send yourself 5 BTC and only the required amount will be spent on the registration fee, with the remainder in